hype-app/gestpay-api/source/includes/_rest_payment_detail_get.md

 | `alertCode` | Alert code.
 See [Better Risk Management](<%= config[:doc_url] %>/sec/better-risk-management-reacting-to-suspicious-activity.html) for an accurate description.
 | `AlertDescription` | Alert description in chosen language.
 See [Better Risk Management](<%= config[:doc_url] %>/sec/better-risk-management-reacting-to-suspicious-activity.html) for an accurate description.  |
 | `buyer` | Contains informations about the buyer name, if available.
 See the able below.
-| `risk` | Contains informations about the risk score, assigned by Gestpay Guaranteed Payment.
+| `risk` | Contains informations about the risk score, assigned by Axerve Guaranteed Payment.
 See below.
 | `customInfo` | An object containing optional customised parameters. set your parameters as key-value pairs.
 | `events` | Contains informations about this payment history.
 See below.
 | `cvvPresent` | `TRUE` if the payment has been executed by using a CVV security code.